batiste/blop-language/README.md

 You can mix any statement, expressions, and HTML like syntax within the same function.
 Blop is using [snabbdom](https://github.com/snabbdom/snabbdom/) library to generate the Virtual DOM trees.

-The blop runtime also comes with a Component and Lifecycle system.
+The blop runtime also comes with a Component and lifecycle system.

 [Example project from this repository](https://batiste.github.io/blop/example/)